endatix/endatix/docker/README.md

 The easiest and recommended way to get both of them is to install [Docker Desktop](https://docs.docker.com/get-docker/).

+The scripts run successfully with `Docker version 26.1.1` and `Docker Compose version v2.27.0`.
+In case of compatibility issues, try these or later versions.

 ---

 ## Step 1: Download the Necessary Files